gerardnico/simplespi/README.md

 work.execute();
 ```

-The Works factory method (getWork) will trigger the search and load of all WorkProviders service.
+The Works factory method (`Works.getWork`) will trigger the search and load of all WorkProviders service.
 When it finds the "hello" service provider, it will call its getWork function in order to get an instance of the service object
-(in this example: the (workExtension.HelloWorld)[src/workExtension/HelloWorkProvider.java])
+(in this example: the [workExtension.HelloWorld](src/workExtension/HelloWork.java))